Grand Strand Fishing Report August - September 2018

 What to expect when you head out to fish the Grand Strand over the next few weeks.
 Get a clue from noted outdoor writer Mike Marsh.

 The Voyager fleet includes the 100-foot Super Voyager, 100-foot Continental Shelf, and 70-foot Starship, 44-foot Striker, 45-foot Long Line and 36-foot Reel Work.
 The Super Voyager heads offshore every Friday at 9 p.m. for an overnight bottom-fishing trip and the Continental Shelf runs 13-hour bottom-fishing trips every Tuesday and Saturday.
 The Starship rotates with the party boats to run half-day near shore bottom fishing trips when it is not heading out for an offshore trolling trip.
-The other boats offer dolphin cruises and trolling trips.
+The other boats offer dolphin cruises and near-shore trolling trips.

-Puppy drum and speckled trout will be feeding in the grass beds and oyster beds back in the creeks.
+Puppy drum and speckled trout will also be feeding in the grass beds and oyster beds back in the creeks.
 Anglers should cast popping floats with Berkley Gulp Shrimp or live shrimp to catch both species, along with an occasional flounder.

 Apache Pier, Myrtle Beach